Pranav0518/ATM-SIMULATOR-JAVA/README.md

 ATM SIMULATION SYSTEM

 This project is an ATM Simulation System that utilizes biometric access for emergency purposes without the need for cards.
-It is built using Java Swing for the graphical user interface (GUI) and JDBC for connecting to MySQL to perform database operations.
+It is built using Java Swing for the graphical user interface (GUI) and JDBC for connecting to MySQL to perform database operations.The Files with 1 belongs to card based acces while 2 belong to biometric based access.

 PROJECT OPERATION